slesinger/volume-control/README.md

 ## Normal operation (outside of menu)

 Rotary encoder will increase/decrease volume by 1 db step on each click.
 It will also toggle mute on push button click.

-Diplay will show:
- - current volume level (big numbers) - this value must be retrieved from the speaker over network
- - mute state by showing a forbidden sign over the volume level
- - date and time (from NTP server) on top left of the display
- - standby auto_standby_time "/" standby auto_standby_time on top right of the display
- - indication of speaker connection state (connected/disconnected) on the bottom of the display.
-Red or green dot for each speaker known.
-This is useful because it takes some time to connect to the speaker after power on, and it is not possible to control volume before connection is established.

 ## Menu operation